 - Imported Total Comfort Stage 1, 28 oz.

 Similac does not make a product like Enfamil AR.
 If you want to continue using Enfamil AR, have your doctor fill out a specialty formula request before March 1.

-Starting May 1, WIC will only cover four types of Similac formulas in specific sizes.
-More information on this change is coming soon.
+Starting May 1, WIC will only cover Similac Advance, Similac Total Comfort, Similac Sensitive and Similac Soy Isomil in the 12.4-12.6 oz sizes.
+More information on this change can be found here.